 Students must apply and be admitted to this portion of the program, Admission to the elementary program is competitive, and applications are due June 15 for fall admission and November 10 for spring.
-The application can be found at https://education.iupui.edu/admissions-aid/.
+The application can be found here.

 The professional education component is a carefully articulated program of study where courses are taken in blocks and in a prescribed order.
 The professional education portion of the program is designed to be a four-semester sequence with courses that are taught on site at professional development schools (PDS) in Marion County.
 These schools have entered into a special partnership with the School of Education.
 Students also student teach at these PDS sites.
 Student teaching requires five full days a week.